elysiajs/documentation/docs/quick-start.md

 Open your browser and go to `http://localhost:3000`.

-You should see your server is running.
+You should see `🦊 Elysia is running at localhost:3000`

 ---